 We’re passionate about the world of work, and how we can make it better.
 To help satisfy our curiosity, we’ve launched an interview series where we pick the brains of experienced leaders, business owners, managers, and individual contributors to get their thoughts on how we can collectively build better.

-Join us in our next installment below as Sunder Nookala, Co-Founder and CEO of Huminous, shares his insights on how to build a better world of work.
+Join us in our next instalment below as Sunder Nookala, Co-Founder and CEO of Huminos, shares his insights on how to build a better world of work.

 We’d love to get to know you a bit better, tell us a bit about your backstory.

 My entrepreneurial journey started in 2008 with Kwench and it was more of an accident.
 Prior to starting Kwench, I worked in IT Consulting, Corporate Finance, Treasury and Investment Banking in large companies like TCS and YES Bank.

 I am also an active angel investor in startups in the SaaS space with 14 investments (11 of which have raised Series A and above and 2 are Unicorns).